 The story of Sade and Charenton is the pure embodiment of “making a statement.”
 His time inside, his works, his past transgressions… together they offer a wonderful example of true unadulterated creative energy… passion unbridled.
 Sade’s stay at Charenton exemplifies how sometimes beauty is unearthed from the most unlikely of places; how it can elusively reside in the deepest recesses of our brains, yet still spark the most vivid parts of our imagination, even helping to uncover world’s not known possible.
 This particular story, this type of raw beauty, challenges you to the core, a sentiment seen echoed in fragrance.

 Fragrance is such a key part of this world: an ever present, yet intensely personal part of everyone’s life.
 It is simultaneously inside and outside, voluntary and involuntary.
 It colors our surroundings.
 It invades our thoughts and alters our moods.
 It warns us of danger, excites our passions.
 It even makes us hungry.
 It is this complicated invisible hand of communication, yet the most basic of instincts.
 But, with all of its power, its ability to conjure up the very depths of our past, it continues to be one of the most difficult things to understand.
 And that fact makes it all the more titillating.
-It is both beauty and insanity…and precisely what we at Charenton want to put in a bottle.
+It is both beauty and insanity…and precisely what we at Charenton put in a bottle.